ame1i/codecarbon/docs/edit/output.rst

 ======

-The package has an in-built logger that logs data into a CSV file named ``emissions.csv`` in the ``output_dir``, provided as an input parameter [defaults to current directory], for each experiment tracked across projects.
+The package has an in-built logger that logs data into a CSV file named ``emissions.csv`` in the ``output_dir``, provided as an input parameter [defaults to current directory], for each run tracked across projects.

 .. list-table:: Data Fields Logged for each Experiment